magicblock-labs/gum-sdk/packages/gpl-core/README.md

 - [Getting Started Guide](https://docs.gum.fun/protocol-overview/quickstart)
 - [FAQ](https://docs.gum.fun/introduction/faqs)

-You can find the complete documentation for the Gum SDK at https://docs.gum.fun/
+You can find the complete documentation for the Gum Session Keys SDK at https://docs.magicblock.gg/Onboarding/Session%20Keys/introduction

-## Gum Quickstart

-The Gum Quickstart is an excellent starting point for developers aiming to leverage Gum in their Next.js applications.
-This ready-to-use template not only expedites the setup process, but also includes functional examples and components to facilitate the creation of domain profiles, posts, and more.
-Check out the [Gum Quickstart](https://github.com/gumhq/gum-quickstart) to get started.

-## Example App
+## Example Game

-Check out the [example app](https://github.com/gumhq/gum-example-app) that uses the Gum SDK to demonstrate its capabilities.
-The app is a simple React app that showcases the creation of a domain, profile, and posts.
+Check out the [example game](https://github.com/magicblock-labs/Kamikaze-Joe) that uses the Gum Session Keys SDK to demonstrate its capabilities.
+The game is a PvP arena that showcases the session keys usage.

 ## Contributing